DonRyu/Full-Stack-CRUD-WebApp/readme.md

 This repository consists of a frontend and a backend folder.
 To run without error, you need to install node modules for both frontend and backend.

-**Important!**
-* 2023 Mar 29,  "react-scripts": "5.0.1", has warning issue when do react-scripts start.

-	[1] (node:59920) [DEP_WEBPACK_DEV_SERVER_ON_AFTER_SETUP_MIDDLEWARE] DeprecationWarning: 'onAfterSetupMiddleware' option is deprecated.
-Please 		use the 'setupMiddlewares' option.

-	[1] (node:59920) [DEP_WEBPACK_DEV_SERVER_ON_BEFORE_SETUP_MIDDLEWARE] DeprecationWarning: 'onBeforeSetupMiddleware' option is deprecated.
-Please 	use the 'setupMiddlewares' option.

-**This doesn't affect my solution's function because this is react-create-app "5.0.1" unsolved warning issue** however if you don't want to see above warning.
-There is a solution at troubleshoot section
-* Make sure your computer has Node.js and the version should be above 16.x
-* Please follow the order of the installation

 ### Order of the installation